Victor-finance/Victor-finance.github.io/_pages/about.md

   image: prof_pic2.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>No. 121 Huaxiang Zhangjialukou,</p>
+    <p>No. 121 Zhangjialukou,</p>
     <p>Fengtai, Beijing, 100070</p>

 selected_papers: flase # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: false # includes a list of news items